sunkitto/News/README.md

 # Features
 - Watch Top Headlines for chosen country
 - Filter Top Headlines for 6 different categories
-- Search easily for news from different sources
+- Search easily for news from different sources in various languages
 - View recent searches and remove some of them that you don't more need
 - Pick preferred Theme, Language or Country for Top Headlines Screen
 - Offline support: all viewed and last searched news will be saved and available offline

 # Information
 - Languages: English, Polish
-- Required OS version: Android 8.0 or higher
+- Required OS: Android 8.0 or higher
-- Devices: Mobile, Foldable (Tablets not supported for now)
 - Size: 35.08 MB

 # Powered With